telecom-se/hpp/lab1/README.md

 It is quite obvious that when the CPU execute an instruction, it does not fetch the data each time from memory - this will make it wait too many cycles to actually get the data (waiting for it) before actually processing it.
 This observation is even more true considering the _Memory Wall_.

+> Task : Watch [the following video](https://www.youtube.com/watch?v=1_mjiQesgGI) to understand what is the memory wall

-You can have the intuition that different levels of _caches_ store those data so that the CPU can have a fast access to them when required.
+You can have the intuition that different levels of _caches_ store those data so that the CPU can have a fast access to them when required (aka __Memory Hierarchy__)

 The real questions are :
 - How many levels of caches does a CPU have ?